willfurnass/sheffield_hpc/hpc/connecting.rst

   * off campus without a VPN connection.

 * Whether `Multifactor Authentication (MFA) <https://sites.google.com/sheffield.ac.uk/mfa/home>`__  has been enabled on your University account.
-  If MFA has been enabled then when logging in with SSH you will be prompted to enter a one-time code or send a push notication to your MFA device after entering your username and password.
+  If MFA has been enabled then when logging in with SSH you will be prompted to enter a one-time code or send a push notification to your MFA device after entering your username and password.
 If you do not have MFA enabled on your account then you will not be able to login from off campus without using VPN.

 * Whether you want to use password-based authentication or 'public-key'-based authentication.